1.Capital One VentureOne Rewards Credit Card

 - Variable APR can be high

-The Chase Sapphire Preferred® Card earns its top spot due to its robust rewards structure and valuable benefits, making it an excellent choice for travelers looking to maximize their points through various categories.
+The Chase Sapphire Reserve® earns the #1 spot due to its premium travel rewards and extensive benefits, making it the ultimate choice for frequent travelers seeking maximum value.

 Pros: